depinore2/web-components-starter/README.md

 * Keep only blob patterns listed in your package.json `prodAssets` section
 * Remove all `node_modules` and reinstall only dependencies (effectively removing all devDependencies).
 * Any file that contains the string "--buildnumber--" will be replaced with the buildNumber you've provided.
 This is used in the index.html to provide a unique build number and break the cache.
+* Insert a global variable `build_environment` in the index.html that you can use at runtime if you need to do something different in production rather than in development.

 ## Internet Explorer 11 ##
 Care has been taken to make sure IE 11 can be supported.
 If you work for an enterprise where a large part of your clients still use IE11 (like me), then this is key.